addyosmani/backbone-fundamentals/README.md

 ###Underscore utility functions

-As Backbone requires Underscore as a hard dependency, we're able to use many of the utilities it has to offer to aid with our application development.
-Here's an example of how Underscore's `sortBy()` method can be used to sort a collection of photos based on a particular attribute.
+As Backbone requires Underscore as a hard dependency, its utilities are available to your code.
+Here's an example of how Underscore's `sortBy()` method can be used to sort a collection of photos based on a particular attribute:

 ```javascript
 var sortedByAlphabet = PhotoCollection.sortBy(function (photo) {
     return photo.get("title").toLowerCase();
 });
 ```
-The complete list of what it can do is beyond the scope of this guide, but can be found in the official docs.
+The complete list of what Underscore can do is beyond the scope of this guide, but can be found in its official [docs](http://documentcloud.github.com/underscore/).

 ###Routers

-In Backbone, routers are used to handle routing for your application.
-This is achieved using hash-tags with URL fragments which you can read more about if you wish.
-Some examples of valid routes may be seen below:
+In Backbone, routers are used to help manage application state and for connecting URLs to application events.
+This is achieved using hash-tags with URL fragments, or using the browser's pushState and History API.
+Some examples of routes may be seen below:

 ```html
 http://unicorns.com/#/whatsup
 http://unicorns.com/#/search/seasonal-horns/page2
 ```

-Note: A router will usually have at least one URL route defined as well as a function that maps what happens when you reach that particular route.
-This type of key/value pair may resemble:
+An application will usually have at least one route mapping a URL route to a function that determines what happens when a  user reaches that particular route.
+This relationship is defined as follows:

 ```javascript
 "/route" : "mappedFunction"
 ```

-Let us now define our first controller by extending `Backbone.Router`.
-For the purposes of this guide, we're going to continue pretending we're creating a photo gallery application that requires a GalleryRouter.
+Let us now define our first router by extending `Backbone.Router`.
+We'll create a GalleryRouteror our photo gallery application.
+Be sure to follow the comments in this code:

-Note the inline comments in the code example below as they continue the rest of the lesson on routers.

 ```javascript
 var GalleryRouter = Backbone.Router.extend({